MANITOBA: SPAS & WELLNESS TRAVEL

-Canada's fifth largest province by population, Manitoba is more than twice the size of England, Scotland, Wales and Ireland combined.
-The outdoor enthusiast who visits Manitoba will find a landscape dominated by boreal forest and water - the massive Lake Winnipeg along with Lake Manitoba and thousands of smaller lakes and rivers.
+Canada’s fifth largest province by population, Manitoba is more than twice the size of England, Scotland, Wales and Ireland combined.
+The outdoor enthusiast who visits Manitoba will find a landscape dominated by boreal forest and water – for instance, the massive Lake Winnipeg along with Lake Manitoba and thousands of smaller lakes and rivers.

 Like its sister prairie province of Saskatchewan, Manitoba does not offer a lot of choice on the spa scene but boasting 52 provincial parks, the province prides itself on all it has to offer the wellness-minded travel with a love for the great outdoors.
 For instance, the province boasts 1,300 kilometers of trails for hiking, cycling and cross-country skiing.
-Things to know before you go

 Things you should know before you go: